-In the case of the bubble level detection, LEDs display the tilt of the board along its length (corresponding to the X axis of the accelerometer).
+In bubble level detection, LEDs display the tilt of the board along its length (corresponding to the X axis of the accelerometer).

 The accelerometer is always under the influence of gravity.
 When the board is placed flat on the ground, the static acceleration due to gravity along the X axis of the accelerometer is zero.
-In this position of the board, the two LEDs in the center of the LED display are turned on.
-As the board is tilted in one direction, the force of gravity along that axis increases.
+In this position, the two LEDs in the center of the LED display are turned on.
+Because the board is tilted in one direction, the force of gravity along that axis increases.
 This increases the static acceleration detected by the accelerometer.
 The X axis voltage output of the accelerometer is fed into an ADC in the PSoC.
 The ADC converts this voltage into digital count, which is the measure of the static acceleration detected by the accelerometer.
 PSoC determines the tilt of the board and lights up LEDs indicating the tilt.
-If the board is further tilted in one direction, the LED accordingly keeps moving to the extreme of the LED display.
+If the board is further tilted in one direction, the LED moves accordingly to the extreme of the LED display.